Cyber Security Body of Knowledge (CyBOK) Training Course

 - Identify typical coding mistakes and learn how to prevent them

-- Stay informed about recent vulnerabilities in the Java framework
+- Learn about some recent vulnerabilities in the Java framework

 Audience